YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-timeout=<timeout in seconds>*

-Specifies the time (in seconds) the shutdown command should wait before signaling the Source Server to shut down.
+Specifies the time (in seconds) that the shutdown command should wait before signaling the Source Server to shut down.
 If you do not specify -timeout, the default timeout period is 120 seconds.
 If you specify -timeout=0 , shutdown occurs immediately.

 *-zerobacklog*